tarinib/Chocolate_Bar_Ratings/README.md

 ## Suggested analysis

 I will begin by plotting a worldmap visualizing the distribution of origin of beans.
-According to flavor ratings, a rating of 4 or 5 places the chocolate in the 'elite' or 'premium' category.
+According to flavor ratings, a rating of 4 or 5 places the chocolate in 'elite' or 'premium' category.
 Hence, color coding the above scatter plot might help in identifying the regions producing the highets rated chocolates.

 The relationship between Cocoa percentage and Rating of chocolates can be explored through correlation function and fitting a line through the data points.

-Visualizaing types of beans, rating of chocolates using box plots, jitter plots among others with varied aesthetics can narrow down regions producing the best quality chocolates.
+Visualizing the types of beans, rating of chocolates using box plots, jitter plots among others with varied aesthetics can narrow down regions producing the best quality chocolates.

 I will also look at review date and chocolate ratings to see how ratings have varied over time.